 A woman’s body and cycles may change significantly as she goes through various life stages.
 Therefore, this can make it somewhat difficult to determine exactly what is normal – and what is not.
 The team at Grace Obstetrics and Gynecology is here to help you navigate these changes and manage your general health and wellness.

 What Is the Menstrual Cycle?

-A woman’s monthly cycle occurs over a 21- to 35-day period.
-The first day of the menstrual cycle is day one of menstruation.
+The menstrual cycle is the monthly hormonal cycle a woman’s body does in order to prepare for pregnancy.
+This monthly cycle occurs over a 21 to 35 day period with the first day of the cycle being day one of menstruation.
 Menstrual bleeding occurs when the egg released by the ovaries is not fertilized, and the uterine lining must shed.

-Menstruation may continue for a few days up to several days.
+After the first day of bleeding, menstruation may continue for about 4 to 8 days.
 Bleeding may be light or heavy, and may or may not coincide with pain such as cramping or back pain.
 Every woman is unique not only in her cycles but in the characteristics of menstruation from one month to another.
 Because of this, the range of what is normal is quite broad.
 However, it is possible to track menstruation in order to understand what is normal for you.

 What Is Abnormal Uterine Bleeding?

 There are several conditions that are classified as abnormal bleeding, including:

 - Heavy menstrual bleeding, requiring a new pad every 1 to 2 hours.

 - Fewer than 24 days or more than 38 days between periods.